stefandanzl/webviewer-bookmarks/README.md

-# 'Web Viewer Bookmarks' Community Plugin for Obsidian
+# Web Viewer Bookmarks

-A simple plugin for Obsidian that allows you to create and manage bookmarks for websites using Obsidian's built-in web viewer.
+A simple community plugin for Obsidian that allows you to create and manage bookmarks for websites when using Obsidian's built-in web viewer.

 ## Features